-4 COMING TOGETHER
+5 COMING TOGETHER

-Attendance by councillors at meetings
+Attendance by Councillors at meetings

-4.1 All councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members.

-Note: A councillor may not attend a meeting as a councillor (other than the first meeting of the council after the councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act.

-- 4.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting. - 4.3 Where a councillor is unable to attend one or more ordinary meetings of the council, the councillor should request that the council grant them a leave of absence from those meetings.
+- 5.1 All Councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members. - Note: A Councillor may not attend a meeting as a councillor (other than the first meeting of the council after the Councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act. - 5.2 A Councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting unless permitted to attend the meeting by audio-visual link under this code. - 5.3 Where a Councillor is unable to attend one or more ordinary meetings of the council, the councillor should request that the council grant them a leave of absence from those meetings.
 This clause does not prevent a councillor from making an apology if they are unable to attend a meeting.
-However the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act. - 4.4 A councillor's request for leave of absence from council meetings should, if practicable, identify (by date) the meetings from which the councillor intends to be absent and the grounds upon which the leave of absence is being sought.

-- 4.5 The council must act reasonably when considering whether to grant a councillor's request for a leave of absence. - 4.6 A councillor's civic office will become vacant if the councillor is absent from three (3) consecutive ordinary meetings of the council without prior leave of the council, or leave granted by the council at any of the meetings concerned, unless the holder is absent because they have been suspended from office under the Act, or because the council has been suspended under the Act, or as a consequence of a compliance order under section 438HA.
+However, the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act. - 5.4 A Councillor's request for leave of absence from council meetings should, if practicable, identify (by date) the meetings from which the councillor intends to be absent and the grounds upon which the leave of absence is being sought. - 5.5 The council must act reasonably when considering whether to grant a councillor's request for a leave of absence. - 5.6 A councillor's civic office will become vacant if the councillor is absent from three (3) consecutive ordinary meetings of the council without prior leave of the council, or leave granted by the council at any of the meetings concerned, unless the holder is absent because they have been suspended from office under the Act, or because the council has been suspended under the Act, or as a consequence of a compliance order under section 438HA.

-Note: Clause 4.6 reflects section 234(1)(d) of the Act.
+Note: Clause 5.6 reflects section 234(1)(d) of the Act.

-4.7 A councillor who intends to attend a meeting of the council despite having been granted a leave of absence should, if practicable, give the Chief Executive Officer at least two (2) days' notice of their intention to attend.
+5.7 A councillor who intends to attend a meeting of the council despite having been granted a leave of absence should, if practicable, give the Chief Executive Officer at least two (2) days' notice of their intention to attend.